Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 ﻿# Oracle DDL Export Scripts

-This repository provides some simple scripts to help exporting your Oracle code so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://docs.snowconvert.com/snowconvert/for-oracle/introduction)
+This repository provides some simple scripts to help exporting your Oracle code so it can be migrated to [Snowflake](https://www.snowflake.com/) using [SnowConvert](https://docs.snowconvert.com/snowconvert/for-oracle/introduction).

 ## Version

-Release 2021-06-05
+Release 2023-06-15

 ## Prerequisites

-* If you want to use SQL\*Plus, you need to have installed Oracle in you PC.
+* If you want to use SQL\*Plus, you need to have installed SQL\*Plus in you PC.
   To verify that SQL\*Plus is installed and available for use, you can run a command to check its installation status.
 Open a command prompt or terminal and enter the following command:

 ```bash